What is phimosis?

 Complications of phimosis include bleeding, infections, difficult or painful urination, and painful erections.

-Phimosis should not be ignored if it is bothersome.
-Over time, the ring can become tighter and more difficult to treat.
+Phimosis should not be ignored as it impairs proper hygiene, and over time, the ring can become tighter.